gfrison/gfrison.github.io/_posts/2020-03-15-what-is-understanding.md

 In this article I mentioned multiple times the essence of mental models, some kind of memory structure that the agent should be able to manipulate in elastic performances and interrogate it.
 The model should be “runnable” because nothing will be got from it without running it.
 An agent when facing a new experience is using the memory in two distinct ways, the bottom-up and the top-down approach.
 In the bottom-up the information from the real world are matched with past memories, in the attempt to collocate the current event in the universe of known experiences (_allegories_).
 After the bottom-up revival of the high-level meaning, this activation would trigger a top-down inquiry of the various possible relation with other entities in the database, for eliciting the most salient possibilities.
 If it finds new information confirmatory, the initial hypothesis will be maintained and further elaborated; otherwise it disconfirms the assumption and constructs another one, ultimately consistent with the input data.
 Agents should go beyond the specifics of what the input actually tells them.
 Their interpretations should include material completely unaddressed by the input data.
 Eventually, the problem facing an automatic comprehender is analogous to the dilemma a detective faces when trying to solve a crime.
 Will we be able to create an automatic Sherlock Holmes?

+## Bibliography
+- Understanding understanding. _David Rumelhart_
+- What is Understanding?  _David Perkins_
+- Constructive Interaction and the Iterative Process of Understanding. _Naomi Myake_
+- Explanation Patterns. _Roger C. Schank_
+- What is understanding?
+An overview of recent debates in epistemology and philosophy of science. _C.
+Baumberg_
+- The Limits of Reason. _Gregory Chaitin_